AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/on-device-decisioning/troubleshooting.md

 (8) Ensure you are using supported audience rules and supported activity types.

-### A server call is made even though the activity setup under an mbox says "On Device Decisioning Eligible" in the Target user interface.
+### A server call is made even though the activity setup under an mbox says "On Device Decisioning Eligible" in the Target user interface

 There are a few reasons why a server call is made even though the device is eligible for on-device decisioning:

 * When the mbox used for an "On Device Decisioning Eligible" activity is also used for other activities that are not "On Device Decisioning Eligible," the mbox is listed under the `remoteMboxes` section in the `rules.json` artifact.
 When an mbox is listed under `remoteMboxes`, any `getOffer(s)` calls to that mbox result in a server call.

 * If you set up an activity under a workspace/property and do not include the same when configuring the SDK, this can cause the `rules.josn` of the default workspace to be downloaded, which can use the mbox under the `remoteMboxes` section.